 The parts that aren’t bullshit?
 They are irrelevant due to the nature of power and the political systems none of us like but are stuck with anyway.
 If only we could agree on where to go from where we are now, we could fix most of the broken shit in the current system tomorrow.
 Too bad everyone is too busy screaming with their ears plugged to notice that no one is listening anymore.

-But the harder subject to broach is the subject of dysfunctional families and their effect on the children of those families.
-Families like mine.
+But the harder subject to broach is, the subject of dysfunctional families and their effect on the children of those families.
+Dysfunctional families like my family was.
 Mercifully our family never included the sexual side of abusive relationships, but pretty much everything short of that were things that simply did not work in my family when I was growing up.
 The fact that my family experiences were so bad combined with the fact that the philosophy and politics I had adopted were deeply delusional made for a perfect storm of bad information that made me believe that making fun of mental health workers trying to deal with real trauma would be amusing to anyone else aside from me.
 For that I do sincerely apologize.